bandprotocol/bandchain-docs/docs/develop/03-developer-tools/04-falcon/02-falcon-architecture.md

     - Synchronize with BandChain periodically to fetch new tunnel (if it is in all-tss-tunnel mode).

 4. Tunnel Relayer
-    - Fetche tunnel information and packet by BandChain Client and chain provider
+    - Fetch tunnel information and packet by BandChain Client and chain provider
     - Handle the packet relaying process
         - Validate tunnel state (e.g., active status, latest sequence).
-        - Fetche unrelayed packets from BandChain client.
+        - Fetch unrelayed packets from BandChain client.
         - Submit packet to chain provider to continue on transaction process.

 5. Wallet